-The Company's manufacturing process consists primarily of final assembly of purchased components, testing of the products and packaging, and is conducted at its facility in Sacramento, California, which currently can support the construction of two ROBODOC Systems per month.
-The Company purchases substantially all components for its ROBODOC System from outside vendors, then assembles these parts and installs its proprietary software.
-The ROBODOC System consists of the robot base and the control cabinet, which are connected through four interface cables, and the ORTHODOC.
-The robot is supplied by a sole source vendor, Sankyo Seiki of Japan, which customizes the robot to the Company's specifications for use with the ROBODOC System.
+The Company's production process consists primarily of final assembly of purchased components, testing of the products and packaging, and is conducted at its facilities in Sacramento, California and Lyon, France.
+The Company purchases substantially all the components for its Systems from outside vendors, then assembles these parts and installs its proprietary software.

+The ROBODOC System consists of the robot, base and the control cabinet, which are connected through four interface cables, and the ORTHODOC.
+The NeuroMate System consists of a robot arm, electronics control and base.
+Sankyo Seiki of Japan supplies the robot for the ROBODOC System customized to the Company's specifications and Audemars-Piguet supplies the customized robot for the NeuroMate System.
 Upon delivery of a robot, the Company performs a series of tests to verify proper functioning.
-The customization and supply process for the robot currently requires four months lead time.
-While the robot can be obtained from other suppliers with appropriate modifications and engineering effort, there can be no assurance that delays resulting from the required modifications or engineering effort to adopt alternative components would not adversely affect the Company.
+The customization and supply process for the robots currently requires approximately four months lead time.
+While the robots can be obtained from other suppliers with appropriate modifications and engineering effort, there can be no assurance that delays resulting from the required modifications or engineering effort to adopt alternative components would not adversely affect the Company.
 See "Risk Factors -- Dependence on Supplier for Robot."
-Ancillary items required to perform a robotic THR, including devices for fixing the hip and attaching it to the robot, numerous probes and cutter bearing sleeves, are assembled and tested separately.
+Ancillary items required to perform robotic surgeries, including devices for fixing the hip and attaching it to the robot, numerous probes, cutter bearing sleeves and tool guides, are assembled and tested separately.